Breathing Oscillations in Bose - Fermi Mixing Gases with Yb atoms in the Largely Prolate Deformed Traps: Introduction

-In the next section, we explain the dynamical model to calculate the time evolution of the system.
+In the next section, we explain a microscopic model of the BF mixtures, and examine the intrinsic collective modes and their coupling behaviors in the scaling method.
 In Sec.
-III, we examine the intrinsic collective modes and their coupling behaviors in the scaling method.
-In Sec.
-IV, we show the time-development calculations in the TDHF+Vlasov approach for the breathing oscillations in the BF mixture, and discuss their properties.
+III, we show the time-development calculations in the TDHF+Vlasov approach for the breathing oscillations in the BF mixture, and discuss their properties on the basis of the collective modes obtained in the scaling method.
 The summary of the present work is given in Sec.
-V.
+IV.